 - The Writer holds an MSc from Creighton University and is a PHD candidate in the Turkish National Police Academy

-Oil markets last week will be reviewed based on the U.S. dollar index, weekly American Petroleum Institute (API) and Energy Information Administration (EIA) crude oil inventories, weekly U.S. Baker Hughes rig count as well as weekly speculation.
+Oil markets last week will be reviewed based on the U.S. dollar index, weekly American Petroleum Institute (API) and Energy Information Administration (EIA) crude oil inventories, and the weekly U.S. Baker Hughes rig count.

 Brent oil began the week beginning April 10 with a rise to $55.98 through optimism over the extension in the OPEC and non-OPEC deal and the decrease in the U.S. dollar index despite the rise in the U.S. Baker Hughes rig count from the previous week.
 Thereafter, oil prices surged to $56.23 through the decrease in U.S. oil inventories of 1,300 million barrels compared to 1,834 million barrels from the previous week as reported in the weekly API report and with the further decrease in the U.S. dollar index.